mohit19841/workitem-backlog-data-app/README.md

 Step1: download and install node if it's not already done from the link below. https://nodejs.org/en/download/

-step2: Copy project in any folder or you can clone by git git clone https://github.com/mohit19841/workitem-backlog-data-app
+step2: Copy project in any folder or you can clone by git clone https://github.com/mohit19841/workitem-backlog-data-app.git

 Step3: run npm install command in terminal at location of package.json path. npm install